Infinite-Improbability/BayesX-Julia/docs/src/models.md

 # Cluster Models

 When setting up sampling the user must supply a cluster model function to the [`sample`](@ref) function.
-This model takes a set of parameters and returns two functions for the gas temperature and gas mass density as a function of radius.
+This model takes a set of parameters (typically drawn from the priors) and returns two functions for the gas temperature and gas mass density as a function of radius.

 ## Included Models